refaktor/rye/README.md

 ## Status: Alpha

+Heads up!: Just now, Aug/Sep 2022 I am reorganizing how and where all the integrations are defined, so repository is a little in a mess.
+Things will get better once I am done with this process.

 Core ideas of the language are formed.
 Most experimenting, at least until version 1 is done.
 Right now, my focus is on making the core and runtime more ready and friendly for a potential brave souls that want to install it and dabble around a little.